VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 ```
 </div>

-* By running `Helm install vmcluster vm/victoria-metrics-cluster` we will install `VictoriaMetrics Cluster` to default namespace inside your cluster.
+* By running `Helm install vmcluster vm/victoria-metrics-cluster` we install [VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) to default [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) inside your cluster.
-* By adding `podAnnotations: prometheus.io/scrape: "true"` we will enable the scraping of metrics from the vmselect, vminsert and vmstorage pods.
+* By adding `podAnnotations: prometheus.io/scrape: "true"` we enable the scraping of metrics from the vmselect, vminsert and vmstorage pods.
-* By adding `podAnnotations:prometheus.io/port: "some_port" ` we will enable the scraping of metrics from the vmselect, vminsert and vmstorage pods from their ports as well.
+* By adding `podAnnotations:prometheus.io/port: "some_port" ` we  enable the scraping of metrics from the vmselect, vminsert and vmstorage pods from their ports as well.

 As a result of this command you will see the following output: